-In 2017, I was lucky enough to become a Novo Nordisk Fellow, and am looking at the cardiac effects of type two diabetes, the canonical metabolic disorder.
+In 2017, Jack joined the Novo Nordisk-Oxford Fellowship Programme looking at the cardiac effects of type two diabetes, the canonical metabolic disorder.
 Many people with type two diabetes have worse outcomes following cardiovascular events, and are more likely to have cardiovascular events when compared to the population as a whole, and the mechanisms behind this phenomenon are not fully understood.
-My Novo Nordisk funded research aims to both probe and quantify metabolism in the diabetic heart, and see if promising novel therapies alter both the cardiac phenotype and disease progression.
+His research project aimed to both probe and quantify metabolism in the diabetic heart, and see if promising novel therapies alter both the cardiac phenotype and disease progression.

-I work predominantly with Prof Damian Tyler in both the Department of Physiology, Anatomy and Genetics, where we perform pre-clinical experiments, and in the Oxford Centre for Clinical Magnetic Resonance Research in the John Radcliffe Hospital, where we undertake human studies.
-I am also an academic visitor in the Department of Physics, and teach undergraduates as a Stipendiary Lecturer in Physics at St Hugh's College.
-From October 2017, I am also lucky enough to be a Junior Research Fellow in the Medical Sciences at Wadham College.
+Jack worked predominantly with Prof Damian Tyler in both the Department of Physiology, Anatomy and Genetics, where they perform pre-clinical experiments, and in the Oxford Centre for Clinical Magnetic Resonance Research in the John Radcliffe Hospital, where they undertake human studies.
+He is also an academic visitor in the Department of Physics, and teaches undergraduates as a Stipendiary Lecturer in Physics at St Hugh's College.
+From October 2017, Jack became a Junior Research Fellow in the Medical Sciences at Wadham College.

-For further information, including a current list of publications and contact details, please see my personal website.
+For further information, including a current list of publications and contact details, can be found on his personal website.

 Maternal iron deficiency perturbs embryonic cardiovascular development in mice